CVVisualPSETeam/Dokumente/Testphase/tests.md

 The accordion menu should consist of the following collapsables:

 - ___Select a filter:___
-                If opened a checkbox for each original image should be shown, indicating whether the selected filter is to be applied to the respective image.
+                If opened, a checkbox for each original image should be shown, indicating whether the selected filter is to be applied to the respective image.
                 A comboBox allows you to select the filter (gray filter, reorder channels and soebel).
 When a filter is selected you can choose is settings below